vpc-ccg/lordfast/README.md

         Write output to STR file rather than standard output. [stdout]

     -m, --maxRefHit INT
-        Ignore anchoring positions with more than INT reference hits.
+        Ignore anchoring positions with more than INT reference matches.
 [1000]

     -t, --threads INT
         The number of cores for mapping the sequences.